Tram-One/tram-one/README.md

 ### `app.toString(pathName, [state])`

 `app.toString` returns a string of the app for a given route and state.
-It has the same interface at `app.toNode`, and basically just calls `.outerHTML` on that.
+It has the same interface at `app.toNode`, and basically just calls `.outerHTML` (or `toString` on the server) on the node.

-This can be useful if you want to do server-sider rendering.
-Note, this really hasn't been explored too much, so, milage may vary.
+This can be useful if you want to do server-sider rendering or testing.

 ## Development